-The mesmerizing glacial lake – Kedartal is situated in the Garhwal region at height of 4,912 meters (16,116 ft) offers the enchanting sights of Himalayas and challenges the trekkers passing through the Himalayan birch forests.
+The mesmerizing glacial lake – Kedartal is situated in the Garhwal region at a height of 4,912 meters (16,116 ft) offers the enchanting sights of the Himalayas and challenges the trekkers passing through the Himalayan birch forests.
 The lake also called Shiva’s lake and is 17kms from Gangotri which is the starting point of the trek.
 This Trek is one of the less explored trails and only famous among regular trekkers.
 But for those who are looking for some challenging trek, this is it.

-The best time to do the Kedartal trek are the months of May, June, September, and October.
+The best time to do the Kedartal trek is the months of May, June, September, and October.
 The trek can be completed in 6 days starting from Gangotri which is a Hindu pilgrimage site and one of the four sites in the Chota Char Dham pilgrimage circuit.

 We started our journey from Dehradun in the morning, it takes 10-12 hours (258kms) to reach Gangotri via road which is at an altitude of 3064 meters (10,055 ft).
 After reaching Gangotri, we checked in to our hotels and relaxed for a while and after that, we went for Ganga Aarti.
 You can also explore the dense forests around.
 We made our final check on our backpack as we were planning to start our trek the next day.

 Next Morning, we have started our journey to Bhoj Kharak after breakfast, which is about 8 kms away at an altitude of 12,450 ft (3,780m) and takes around 4 to 5 hours mix of easy and steep trek.
 The terrain is rocky on most of the parts.